 Guus Dix is a postdoctoral researcher at the Science and Evaluation Studies (SES) group.
 He works on the ZonMw-funded project ‘Optimizing the responsible researcher’ which aims to investigate how responsible biomedical research is stimulated or hampered by institutional arrangements, notably in recruitment and advancement.

-Before, Guus pursuit two research projects as a postdoctoral researcher at the Max Planck Institute for the Study of Societies in Cologne.
+Before, Guus pursued two research projects as a postdoctoral researcher at the Max Planck Institute for the Study of Societies in Cologne.
 In a qualitative project on the role of economic expertise in Dutch policymaking processes, he studied the emergence of performance pay for teachers as a promising policy measure to enhance educational achievement and boost long-term economic growth.
 In a historical book project Incentives: A Genealogy (under contract with Princeton University Press) he traces the development of ‘incentivization’ as a framework to understand human behavior and set of instruments to steer it in a different direction.